The Agentic AI Platform to Accelerate Infrastructure Operations

 Frequently Asked Questions

-Quali’s Torque is intended to help you get more out of your Infrastructure as Code files.
+Quali’s Torque is intended to help you get more out of your Infrastructure as Code resources.

 After recognizing that our customers spent most of their time manually configuring multiple IaC and containerized assets into complete environments, we designed Torque to automate that process so they can spend their time more productively.